makinteract/openai-chains/README.md

 }
 ```

-The result is an object with the following structure, resembling OpenAI's standard [response](https://platform.openai.com/docs/api-reference/chat/create).
+The result is a Response object with the following structure, resembling OpenAI's standard [response](https://platform.openai.com/docs/api-reference/chat/create).

 ```json
 {